 We strive to provide as many opportunities as possible for students to develop personally, creatively, academically and professionally.

-Norlin Scholars can develop leadership and professional skills as UEP Office Interns.
-Interns have a structured work environment, performing tasks crucial to the department’s functioning, including event planning, social media/communications, and more.
+There are a few ways to develop leadership and professional skills within UEP as a Boettcher Scholar.
+First, there is both a social and a service committee.
+Students in the former plan events and activities, within a designated budget, for the scholars.
+Some activities will be in collaboration with Daniels and Norlin peers.
+Students may also help organize service activities for Boettcher Scholars (one activity is required by the Boettcher Foundation per semester).
+Watch for email invitations from current committee members at the start of the academic year.
+All activities must be coordinated with and approved by the UEP office.
+Finally, students may apply to be a UEP Office Intern.
+Interns have a more structured work environment, performing tasks crucial to the department’s functioning, including event planning, social media/communications, and more.
 They are hired, supervised and evaluated by the UEP Office Manager.
 The term of employment is the academic year, from fall through spring semesters, with possible summer employment as well.
 Interns learn what it means to work in a higher education context, and interns will work with each other and in collaboration with the Office Manager and Director of UEP.

-The University of Colorado Law School has an agreement with UEP to provide law school networking events.
-To encourage and aid in the application process for Norlin Scholars, the Law School will do the following:
+The University of Colorado Law School has an agreement with Undergraduate Enrichment Programs (UEP) to provide law school networking events.
+To encourage and aid in the application process for Boettcher Scholars, the Law School will do the following:

 The JD application is available at lsac.org beginning October 1 of each year.
 Please contact Kristine Jackson, Senior Assistant Dean of Enrollment Management, for any questions at email@example.com or 303-492-7085.